-A blog by Jerry Hicks, Fay Ranches Principal Broker
+A blog by Jerry Hicks, Principal Broker, Licensed in OR

-As a buyer, one should spend a great deal of time in the due diligence period to fairly assess value on a ranch, and most importantly, to make sure you are satisfied with your potential investment.
+As a buyer, one should spend a great deal of time in the due diligence period to fairly assess the value of a ranch and, most importantly, to make sure you are satisfied with your potential investment.
 Comparable ranches are never a mirror image of each other.
-To use the most common formula (a per acre value) is like saying all 25-year-old men are in excellent health, which we know is untrue.
+To use the most common formula (a per-acre value) is like saying all 25-year-old men are in excellent health, which we know is untrue.
 While using a price per acreage value is a good starting point, one must evaluate production and carrying capacity and have an understanding of secondary value such as hunting and fishing opportunities, location, and climate.
-Third level benefits to assess and consider would include timber, mineral opportunities, and development credits.
+Third-level benefits to assess and consider would include timber, mineral opportunities, and development credits.
 Are the improvements helping the value or causing buyers to be reluctant to assume someone else’s dream as possibly their new nightmare?
 (This phenomenon is called functional obsoleteness.)
-If we could only see things through the eye of the buyer, rather than the emotional view of a seller, value would be much easier to determine.
+If we could only see things through the eye of the buyer rather than the emotional view of a seller, the value would be much easier to determine.